Online Trauma Therapy for Teens: What You Need to Know

 Believe them.
 Whether you understand what happened or why it affected them, validation matters enormously.
 Teens who feel believed and supported by at least one adult recover more successfully than those who don't (Deblinger et al., 2011).

 Reduce pressure to "get over it."
 Trauma is not a choice.
-The brain is doing what it was designed to do — protect itself.
+The brain is trying to protect itself.
 Telling a teen to "move on" can deepen shame and make it harder for them to open up.

 Get professional help sooner rather than later.
 The research is clear: early intervention leads to better outcomes (Cohen et al., 2017).
 The longer trauma goes untreated, the more it shapes a teenager's beliefs about themselves and the world.